Get Help Today(877) 648-4288

-Spouses who drink may combat depressive episodes, feeling isolated from the rest of their family.
+Spouses who drink may combat depressive episodes because they feel isolated from the rest of their family.
 Watching a relative or spouse drink can encourage stress, mistrust and acceptance of alcohol abuse disorders as reality.

-On the other hand, the spouse who does not drink may become increasingly frustrated when their spouse is not helpful around the house, or not emotionally available.
-Furthermore, a spouse may become an enabler, denying the severity of the drinking problem.
+On the other hand, the spouse who does not drink may become increasingly frustrated when their spouse is not helpful around the house, or is emotionally unavailable.
+Furthermore, a spouse may become an enabler, denying the severity of their partner’s drinking problem.
 Families may separate, or married couples may opt for divorce.